 Finally, trends in individual sectors will play out on the prices of major players within.
 If demand for oil drops, for instance, watch out for share price drops in big oil companies.

 Like earnings reports, there are lots of factors to consider when evaluating how external factors might cause demand for a share to rise or fall.
-For a comprehensive guide to finding opportunity using fundamental analysis, take a look at IG Academy’s
+For a comprehensive guide to finding opportunity using fundamental analysis, take a look at IG Academy’s fundamental analysis course.

 Share price movements aren’t always based on fundamental analysis.
 The view that traders and investors have on a particular stock can also cause demand to fluctuate, with little actual data to go on.